zatmannn/TokenCry-Grabber/README.md

 Choose a name for the generated stealer script.

-Select whether to obfuscate the script (y/n).
+Select whether to compile the script to .exe (y/n).

-The generated script will be saved in the "builder" folder.